-- 9/11 Terrorist Attack, nationally and globally. - Impacted by the most rapid technological changes in human history: Internet, mobile phones, email, social media platforms and digital media at their fingertips. - COVID-19 impact on careers: Some had complete disruption of careers and reported high stress because of unexpected and overnight adaptation to remote and hybrid work environments. - Many reported COVID-19-related stress as a factor regularly affecting them.
+- 9/11 Terrorist Attack, nationally and globally. - Impacted by the most rapid technological changes in human history: Internet, mobile phones, email, social media platforms and digital media at the fingertips. - COVID-19 impact on careers: Some had complete disruption of careers and reported high stress because of unexpected and overnight adaptation to remote and hybrid work environments. - Many reported COVID-19-related stress as a factor regularly affecting them.

-• U.S. post-9/11 Veterans: The millennial veteran generation is the largest cohort of U.S. veterans in the civilian workforce.
+• U.S. Post-9/11 Veterans: The millennial veteran generation is the largest cohort of U.S. veterans in the civilian workforce.
 This means that post-9/11 veterans are also some of the most educated and experienced among Millennials in the workforce.
-Therefore, they possess some work characteristics that differ from those of the Millennial generation.
+Therefore, they possess some differing work characteristics among the Millennial generation.
 They have excellent teamwork, technology, communication skills, organizational structure, and work accountability competencies.